A Small Town in a Big City

 Old Highland community members are passionate about preserving our historical resources – both within Old Highland and beyond.
 Neighbors freely share information about caring for historic homes, and sponsor workshops and educational resources to facilitate passing on this valuable information.

-Old Highland is proud to have two homes featured on the 2016 Minneapolis & Saint Paul Home Tour!read more
+Old Highland is proud to have three homes featured on the 2017 Minneapolis & Saint Paul Home Tour!read more

 Please consider Old Highland when making your GTMD donations.read more